paulboone/gameboard/README.md

 De-complexify:

 - TODO: some sort of zone hierarchy display options so we don't have to explicitly check for zone position, i.e. (compact || c.zone == 'fixed'))?
+- TODO: replace $$hashKey with something else? can cards still be dropped on themselves (since we've removed them from the stack on first drag?)

 Refactor for understandability: